Fairness and promptness in Muller formulas: Prompt Muller formulas

-A remarkable property of the Muller fragment of LTL is that the satisfaction of a formula only depends of the asymptotic behavior of the system.
-Therefore, as it is shown in~\cite{SVV07} (a corollary of a result from~\cite{EmersonL87}), a system satisfies a Muller formula if and only if every strongly connected set satisfies the formula.
-These sets are not maximal as opposed to strongly connected components.
-Thus, there could exist exponentially many such sets.
-Roughly speaking, the algorithm guesses a strongly connected set where the formula is not satisfied in order to show that a system is not a model.
-The main result of this section is that the $\conp$ complexity carries over to our setting.
+A remarkable property of the Muller fragment of LTL is that the satisfaction of a formula only depends on the asymptotic behavior of the system.
+Therefore, as shown in~\cite{SVV07} (a corollary of a result from~\cite{EmersonL87}), a system satisfies a Muller formula when every strongly connected set satisfies the formula.
+This property yields an easier model checking problem, namely $\conp$-complete.
+In this section we focus on the prompt Muller fragment of pLTL.
+We show that the complexity of the model checking problem is again $\conp$-complete.
+However, the techniques involved are different.
+Indeed, they do not follow from structural properties of the transition system.
+We introduce combinatorial tools to establish a small witness property.
+We further deepen our study by considering runs obtained under the fairness assumption.
+We show that prompt Muller formulas describe the same set of runs with or without the fairness assumption.
+This differs from (non-prompt) Muller formulas, where fairness allowed for more tractable approaches.
+As a corollary, we obtain that fair model checking is as expensive as universal model checking for the prompt Muller fragment.